ClancyThomas/Personal-Projects/CppProjects/README.md

     <tr>
     <tr>
         <th>Project Description
-        <td>Program gets input from the user from the terminal about how many rooms a house has.
+        <td>Program gets input from the user from the terminal<b> about how many rooms a house has.
 Then it gets the size of each room.
 The program also asks for the paint type, cost, and coverage.
 It then calculates how much paint will be needed based on the user input and displays the cost and paint required back to the user.
     <tr>
     <tr>
         <th>Skills/Topics Used